Key Research Areas

 Our research focuses on the relations between the EU and its immediate neighborhood: the Western Balkan states, Turkey, and the Middle East and Northern Africa (MENA) region.
 We examine the effects of the EU accession processes, the European Neighborhood Policy, and analyze the foreign policies of these countries towards the EU.
 We further investigate the societal and political dynamics within these countries with a focus on democratization processes, the factors which contribute to the rise of authoritarian and illiberal forces, the functioning of state and political institutions, as well as their impact on the foreign relations of the respective states.

-- Neoliberal interventions and effects on state and statehood
+- The transformation of state and statehood

 Globalization and innovation pressure make research, technology, and innovation a dynamic policy field, in which technological and societal developments are being anticipated, designed, and shaped.
 We investigate strategies of internationalization, sociopolitical challenges, and risks associated with new technologies and their governance in the context of broader social and political discourses and processes.